-First announced in 2016 and based in Bulgaria, the AdEx network features several layers to provide a secure, decentralized ad exchange.
+First announced in 2016 and based in Bulgaria, the AdEx network features several layers to provide a secure, decentralised ad exchange.
 The first layer is the ad exchange itself, which is built on Ethereum smart contracts.

 On top of the exchange, the company is building dapps for the publisher portal, the advertiser portal and the AdEx profile for end users.
-All of those dapps will be browser-based and accessible online but hosted by AdEx.
+All of those dapps will be browser-based and accessible online, but hosted by AdEx.
 The end-user profile will give people the opportunity to understand and control the ads delivered to them.